Vireth4114/Pomodoro/README.md

 As a small project, it won't have too much going on, but I will try to have those things:
 - Of course, a functional Pomodoro timer cycling through Work/Break time every 25/5 minutes (Completed)
-- A sound when the timer switch from one mode to another so that you won't forget about it (Soon:tm:)
+- A sound when the timer switch from one mode to another so that you won't forget about it (Completed)
 - The hability to change the duration of work and break time (Completed)
 - Have custom user times saved locally (Uhhh...)
 - Have a nice timer design (I have one specific idea that may require approximately 247,000 lines of CSS/JS)